Holding difficult conversations remotely

 - Having difficult conversations with other stakeholders - clients, debtors, creditors, partners, suppliers etc.

 - Having difficult face-to-face conversations

 About the Speakers:

 A lawyer who has a passion for people and business – loves working with businesses, driving change, delivering growth and giving back.

 Alison is a partner with Kennedys Law, having been the Chief Executive at berg’s prior to the merger in September 2017.

 As well as dealing with commercial disputes (including financial and regulatory matters), Alison also deals with all aspect of employment law.
 She set up berg’s employment department on qualification and recognises that people still do the craziest things.
 Being on hand to assess the impact their actions might have for them personally, or their employer, is an area where Alison excels.

-Alison is a keen supporter of North West Business Community, being a Director and former Chair of pro-manchester and co-chair of its Skills Committee.
+Alison is a keen supporter of North West Business Community, being a Director and former Chair of pro-manchester, Co-Chair of the pro-manchester Skills Committee and member of the pro-manchester EDI committee.
 Alison is also an Ambassador for the Charity ANTZ and supporter of the Booth Centre for the Homeless.